droonga/droonga.org/tutorial/1.1.2/groonga/index.md

 On the other hand, you have to run multiple server daemons for each Droonga node to use your Droonga cluster via HTTP.

-If you set up your Droonga nodes by installation scripts, daemons are already been configured as system services managed via the `service` command.
+If you set up your Droonga nodes by installation scripts, daemons are already been configured as system services managed via the `systemctl` command.
 To start them, run commands like following on each Droonga node:

 ~~~
-# service droonga-engine start
+# systemctl start droonga-engine
-# service droonga-http-server start
+# systemctl start droonga-http-server
 ~~~

 By these commands, services start to work.